Get paid $1K to taste Trader Joe’s fall products — here’s how

 FinanceBuzz explains the aim of the review is to find which items are the “best” ones and to “decide which foods to budget for and which to skip.”

-While the “side gig” isn’t affiliated or endorsed by Trader Joe’s, the selected taster will receive a $500 gift card to cover costs of test items.
+While the “side gig” isn’t affiliated with or endorsed by Trader Joe’s, the selected taster will receive a $500 gift card to cover the costs of test items.

 Applications are due by 11:59 p.m.
 ET on August 28 and the chosen candidate will be notified by Sept.
 2, FinanceBuzz says.
 The selected pumpkin pundit will complete their task by Sept.
 18.